-We are currently a single commercial product company that is heavily dependent on the commercial success of ZTlido and we may be unable to generate sufficient revenue to support our operations.
+We currently have two commercial products, ZTlido and ELYXYB; but we are currently heavily dependent on the commercial success of ZTlido, as ELYXYB is in the initial stages of commercialization, and we may be unable to generate sufficient revenue to support our operations.

-ZTlido is our only product approved for commercial sale and we are entirely dependent upon its sales to generate revenue.
+We currently have two commercial products, ZTlido and ELYXYB; but, we are currently heavily dependent upon ZTlido sales to generate revenue, as ELYXYB is in the initial stages of commercialization.
 In February 2018, we obtained regulatory approval for ZTlido for the relief of neuropathic pain associated with PHN, which is a form of post-shingles nerve pain, and we began commercializing ZTlido in the United States in October 2018.
+In late February 2023, we acquired ELYXYB, a potential first-line treatment and the only FDA-approved, ready-to-use oral solution for the acute treatment of migraine, with or without aura, in adults, in the U.S. We launched ELYXYB in April of 2023.
 As a result, it is difficult to evaluate our current business and predict our future prospects.
-We cannot assure that ZTlido will gain market acceptance among physicians, health care payors, patients and the medical community, which is critical to our commercial success.
+We cannot assure that ZTlido or ELYXYB will gain market acceptance among physicians, health care payors, patients and the medical community, which is critical to our commercial success.
 We have limited experience engaging in commercial activities and limited relationships with physicians, hospitals and payors.
-Market acceptance of ZTlido depends on a number of factors, including:
+Market acceptance of ZTlido and ELYXYB depends on a number of factors, including:

-- acceptance by physicians, major operators of clinics and patients of the drug as a safe and effective treatment for the relief of neuropathic pain associated with PHN; - the availability, cost and potential advantages of alternative treatments, including less expensive generic products; - the effectiveness of our sales and marketing efforts; - the availability of coverage, adequacy of reimbursement and favorability of pricing policies by third-party payors and government authorities; - the timing of market introduction of other competitive products; - the product labeling or any product inserts required by the FDA; and - the prevalence and severity of adverse side effects.
+- acceptance by physicians, major operators of clinics and patients of the drug as a safe and effective treatment for the relief of neuropathic pain associated with PHN; - the availability, cost and potential advantages of alternative treatments, including less expensive generic products; - · the effectiveness of our sales and marketing efforts; - the availability of coverage, adequacy of reimbursement and favorability of pricing policies by third-party payors and government authorities; - the timing of market introduction of other competitive products; - the product labeling or any product inserts required by the FDA; and - the prevalence and severity of adverse side effects.

-In order to successfully commercialize ZTlido, we will need to expand our marketing efforts to develop new relationships and expand existing relationships.
-Physicians may decide not to prescribe ZTlido for a variety of reasons, including changes in available offerings, adverse publicity, perceived safety issues, inadequate coverage or reimbursement for ZTlido or the utilization of products developed by other parties, all of which are circumstances outside of our control.
-Demand for ZTlido may not increase as quickly as we predict, and we may be unable to increase our revenue to the level that we currently expect.
-Even if we succeed in increasing market acceptance of ZTlido, maintaining and creating relationships with physicians, we may be unable to reach or sustain a level of profitability.
+In order to successfully commercialize ZTlido and ELYXYB, we will need to expand our marketing efforts to develop new relationships and expand existing relationships.
+Physicians may decide not to prescribe ZTlido or ELYXYB for a variety of reasons, including changes in available offerings, adverse publicity, perceived safety issues, inadequate coverage or reimbursement for ZTlido or ELYXYB or the utilization of products developed by other parties, all of which are circumstances outside of our control.
+Demand for ZTlido may not increase, or may not develop for ELYXYB, as quickly as we predict, and we may be unable to increase our revenue to the level that we currently expect.
+Even if we succeed in increasing market acceptance of ZTlido or developing market acceptance of ELYXYB, maintaining and creating relationships with physicians, we may be unable to reach or sustain a level of profitability.

-Our ability to effectively promote ZTlido will also depend on pricing and cost-effectiveness, including our ability to produce at a competitive price.
-In addition, our efforts to educate the medical community and third-party payors on the benefits of ZTlido may require significant resources, may be constrained by FDA rules and policies on product promotion and may never be successful.
+Our ability to effectively promote ZTlido and ELYXYB will also depend on pricing and cost-effectiveness, including our ability to produce at a competitive price.
+In addition, our efforts to educate the medical community and third-party payors on the benefits of ZTlido and ELYXYB may require significant resources, may be constrained by FDA rules and policies on product promotion and may never be successful.